Nireeksha152/imageprocessing/README.md

 Program6:
 Develop a program to create an image from 2D array (generate an array of random size).

-import cv2 as c
-import numpy as np
-from PIL import Image
+ .
+A image is an array or a matrix of squarepixe arranged in column and rows.
+ .2D arary means an array of arrays in this type of array the position of an data elements is refered by two indicies instead of one.
+ .
+PIL: Python Imaging Library (abbreviated as PIL) (in newer versions known as Pillow) is a free and open-source additional library for the Python programming language that        adds support for opening, manipulating, and saving many different image file formats.
+ .The numpy.zeros() function returns a new array of given shape and type, with zeros.
+ .cv2.waitKey(0) this metjod will display the output window infinetely until any key is pressed import cv2 as c import numpy as np from PIL import Image